 OMG, another programming language?
-Whyyy??
+Are you serious with this??

 Strictly Typed

-• Strict type checking including for value type aliases (e.g. if typedefs of ints in C were new strictly checked type names)
+- Strict type checking including for value type aliases (e.g. if typedefs of ints in C were new strictly checked type names).

-• Data and functions are freely associated; no classes
+- Data and functions are freely associated; no classes.

-• Data structures have no visibility modifiers (no data hiding)
+- Data structures have no visibility modifiers (no data hiding)

 Better Array Types

-• Strings and arrays are not "just pointers" and may be value compared using the standard equality operator, ==
+len() - Strings are not "just pointers" and may be value compared using the standard

 Modules

-• Modules create python-style namespaces, so the function fun in the io module may be called with io.fun() in other modules
+- Modules create python-style namespaces, so the function fun in the io

-• Directory structure and filenames do not dictate the module namespaces (unlike in python).
+io.fun()in other modules. - Directory structure and filenames do not dictate the module namespaces (unlike in python).

 Crescent is for C-like imperative programming but with modernized syntax and program organization.